hopecatcher/devops-challenge/README.md

 ### Use ConfigMaps and Secrets to make the variables isolated from the applications so no need to rebuild the containers when variables need to be changed and also not to duplicate variables if they are needed for multiple containers.

-The difference between Secretes and ConfigMaps is that Secrets is Used for confidential data by using base64 encoding and ConfigMap is used for normaldata.
+The difference between Secretes and ConfigMaps is that Secrets is Used for confidential data by using base64 encoding and ConfigMap is used for normal data.

-Here We can Use ConfigMap as it is only practicing by applying the below:
+Here we will use ConfigMap by applying the below:

 #### Create configMap and pass a variable to it by running: